JasonGROSSO/Moonshot-project/documents/technical/technical_specification.md

     └── functional
     └── management
     └── technical
+    └── QA
+└──output_files
 └── src
     └── main.c
     └── libs
-        └── input_file_handling.h
-        └── token.h
-        └── utils.h
 └── test_files
-    └── test_file_n°1.c
 └── .gitignore
 └── LICENSE
 └── README.md

 ```

-- the functional, management and technical folders contains respectively the functional specification, the artifacts of the management and the technical specifactions
+- the functional, management, technical and QA folders contains respectively the functional specifications, the artifacts of the management, the technical specifications and the testing documents

 - src contain the main.c file that will contain the main function of the project as well as the libs folder

 - the libs folder will contain all the libraries (.h files) created for the project

 - the test_files folder will contain all the files used to test the program (see the test plan for more informations)

+### Program Organisation

+The program will be organised in the following parts:

+- a main file that will call the other parts of the program

+- a part responsible for handling the input file and copying it's source code

+- a part responsible for going through the code recognising and isolating it's componants

+- a part responsible for storing these componants

+- a part responsible for handling the output files and their informations

+## Parts

+### Main

+Calling the different parts of the program, has some built in error handling.

+### Input

+### Recognising and Isolating Componants

+### Storage

+### Output